Tristan-Miotto/Tristan-Miotto/README.md

   - **Generative Adversarial Network (GANs)**
   - **Mixed models and experimental design**

 ---

+🚀 Here are some of my projects:
+- [Data Sport Visualisation](https://github.com/Tristan-Miotto/data-sport-visualisation) - A tool for visualizing sports (especially running) data and tracking performance

+---

 - 🌱 I’m also studying, in my Master's degree in Mathematics (M2)...

   - **Partial Differential Equations (PDE)**